100 Years of ‘The Great Gatsby’

 And I want to talk about what it has become in your estimation.

-And so it's a book that is one of these kind of, I don't know if you call it a mirror or a Rorschach blot.
+And so it's a book that is one of these kind of I don't know if you call it a mirror or a Rorschach blot.

 There's just something in this book that continues to be resonant with an idea that we have about America as Americans.

 And I think also as people looking in from the outside, you say, like, what's going on over there?
+Maybe reading this book would help us figure it out.

 What it says is a little more complicated, right?